tahirpk/gmap-laravel/readme.md

 - Listing with pagination for All admin addresses.
 - Right Panel show the all Address and Left Panel will show the Google-map when user clicke at (show map).
 - Right Panel show the all Address and Left Panel will show the Google-map.
+- Default [http://gmap.dvapp/ ] , you need to change: [http://gmap.dvapp/gmap]
+- you can Search addresses.

 ## Contributing